 I became a coach to help others realize their daydreams.
 I have clients who have left careers to become writers, a former teacher who is now a designer and builds gorgeous furniture, a new graduate who has found their first clinical research job in their chosen field.
 I am now developing a late career guided coaching program to help clients shape the possibilities of life in their 60s, 70s, 80s and beyond… because we all have capacities to design our life, at any stage.

 What are your daydreams?
 Big, modest, challenging?
 They are yours.
 Maybe you’ve never dared to say them aloud.
 Maybe when you did tell others they thought they were silly or grandiose.
 Maybe they said it would be too hard, or you’re not talented enough, or you’ll go broke.
-Let no one poop on your dreams.
+Don’t let anyone put down your dreams.
 Dreams come true with effort.
 I’m not going to encourage you to leap without a net…and giving advice is not my role.
 But coaching does provide a safe and confidential space and no judgement – to clarify what you want, what’s possible, and what you will need to do to achieve it.
 I will be an ally and a supporter and also hold you accountable for your progress

 You don’t have to do it alone.
 Working together you will make much more headway on taking steps toward the life changes you want.
 Let’s talk.